 These Rosemary-Dijon Lamb Porterhouse are insanely delicious and make the perfect quick and easy weekday dinner!
 The combination of Dijon mustard, citrus, and rosemary produces the most fantastic flavor on lamb.
-These chops are cooked on a hot grill until they reach the desired doneness.
-Serve with your favorite grilled sides, or use some of my side dish recipes to make the perfect meal.
+These savory chops are grilled to perfection.
+Serve with your favorite grilled sides, or use some of my side dish recipes for an amazing meal.

 Please note: This rosemary-dijon lamb recipe calls for porterhouse or loin chops, but you can use rib chops as well.
 All you’ll need to do is adjust your cooking times.
 As always, it’s a good idea to have a reliable instant-read thermometer handy to help you pull them at the perfect temperature!